Vineet817/PE_parser/README.md

- \*\*Dive Deeper\*\*: Read the accompanying blog post for lab-style walkthrough—detailing structure definitions, parsing logic, RVA resolution, and more. :contentReference\[oaicite:4]{index=4}
+ \*\*Dive Deeper\*\*: Read the accompanying blog post for lab-style walkthrough—detailing structure definitions, parsing logic, RVA resolution, and more. :

 ---

-This description emphasizes clarity, structural insight, and a learning-centered approach—all in a tone that resonates with Rust developers who value safe, explicit, and well-typed code.
-Let me know if you'd like a refined version or a README template in actual Rust syntax!

-::contentReference\[oaicite:5]{index=5}